Bair Hugger Warming Blanket Lawsuits

 Gareis underwent hip replacement surgery in which doctors used a Bair Hugger device.
 Gareis blamed the device for infections.

 There have been no publicized settlements.
-People who have filed suit have asked for as much as $1 million in damages from 3M and Arizant.
+People who filed suit asked for as much as $1 million in damages from 3M and Arizant.

 Lawsuit Examples